ABC of Product Design

 I for intuitive

-If the product is intuitive, it makes the basis for the traits mentioned before, as it will make the product clear, effortless, and easy-to-use, which are among the major features of a high usability level.
+If the product is intuitive, it makes the basis for the traits mentioned before, as it will make the product clear, effortless, and easy to use, which are among the significant features of a high usability level.

 J for joyful

-Different elements of joy seem to be obvious for the kinds of entertaining products, such as games or quizzes.
-However, the element of joy can be hidden much deeper, even in very serious and business-like products, for example, congratulating the person on their achievements or providing simple game features in basic operations.
-Joy can become the sub-conscious characteristic, still effectively making the product desirable.
+Different elements of joy seem obvious for kinds of entertaining products, such as games or quizzes.
+However, the element of joy can be hidden more deeply, even in very serious and businesslike products.
+For example, congratulating someone on their achievements or incorporating simple game features into basic operations.
+Joy can become a subconscious characteristic, still effectively making the product desirable.

 K for kaleidoscopic